Children in out-of-home care should expect they will be kept safe and well by all the people who provide them with care.

 Making a complaint

-If you are a child or young person living in out-of-home-care and you want to make a complaint, see Making a complaint - for children and young people in out-of-home care on the Department of Health and Human Services website.
+If you are a child or young person living in out-of-home-care and you want to make a complaint, see Making a complaint - for children and young people in out-of-home care on the Department of Families, Fairness and Housing website.